aleen42/PersonalWiki/Programming/JavaScript/high_performance/loading_and_execution/loading_and_execution.md

 #### 3.2 Dynamic Script Elements

 At the root of a document, the `<script>` element isn't any different than any other element on a page: references can be retrieved through the DOM, and they can be moved, removed from the document, and even created.
-That's why we can easiy using standard DOM methods to create a `<script>` element.
+That's why we can easily using standard DOM methods to create a `<script>` element.

 ```js
 var script = document.createElement('script');